open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 - A locally defined group can reference an imported group in its `extends` section.
 - A locally defined group can reference an imported attribute in its `attributes` section.

-> Note: The JSON Schema for the registry must be updated to reflect these changes.

-> Note: A resolved registry is self-contained and does not include any complex constructs
-> like `imports`, `ref`, `extends`, etc. Their **structure is less subject to change**, making them good
-> candidates for publication and easier to consume.

-Wonkiness to remove from the existing semantic convention schema:
+> Wonkiness to remove from the existing semantic convention schema:
+>

-- Rename `metric_name` to `name` in the `metric` group for consistency with other groups.
+> - Rename `metric_name` to `name` in the `metric` group for consistency with other groups.
-- Probably more TBD.
+> - Probably more TBD.

 Things to avoid/minimize: